Rpokhariya/ELI5/readme.md

 ---

-## 🚀 Installation
+## Installation

 1. Open your Chrome browser and navigate to `chrome://extensions/`.
 2. Enable "Developer mode" with the toggle switch in the top-right corner.
-3. Click "Load unpacked" and select the `extension` folder from the project files.
+3. Click "Load unpacked" and select the `frontend` folder from the project files.
-4. The ELI5 icon will now be available in your browser toolbar. ✅
+4. The ELI5 icon will now be available in your browser toolbar.

 ---

-## 📖 How to Use
+## How to Use

 ### For a Full Page Explanation: